shinnmar/JavaScript-Challenge-30-days/README.md

-# days-of-code-challenge
+# JavaScript Challenge - 30 days
-30 days of code challenge
+30 days of code challenge for the WWC Challenge